Lindstromer/docs/manual/properties/datetime.rst

-Date
+Datetime
 ============

-.. attribute:: type: date
+.. attribute:: type: datetime

 The date property has a picker build in using `Pikaday <https://github.com/owenmead/Pikaday>`_ with time support.